-- 2. The CDRS was set up under Article 86(2)(B) of the Financial Services Regulations (FSR), which state that: - "The Regulatory Authority may make Rules: ...
+- 2. The CDRS was set up under Article 86(2)(B) of the Financial Services Regulations (the "FSR"), which state that: - "The Regulatory Authority may make Rules: ...
 (2) establishing an independent body: ...
 (B) to require Authorised Firms to pay compensation to the clients or customers that refer such complaints to that body in the event that such complaints are upheld...". - 3.
-The CDRS is a free method of settling disputes between a firm we have authorised (authorised firms) and their customers who are eligible to use the scheme (together referred to as 'the parties'). - 4.
-Rule 8 of the CDRS rules explains who is eligible to use the scheme. - 5.
-We are responsible for administering and operating the CDRS and for helping the parties try to settle the matter through discussion.
+The CDRS is a free scheme for settling disputes between a firm we have authorised (the "authorised firm") and their customers who are eligible to use the scheme. - 4.
+Rule 8 of the CDRS rules explain who is eligible to use the scheme. - 5.
+We are responsible for administering and operating the CDRS and for helping the authorised firm and its customer try to settle the matter through discussion.
 If it is not possible to settle a complaint through discussion, we can refer the matter to an independent adjudicator.
 We support the independent adjudicator with their decision where necessary. - 6.
-We have appointed two independent adjudicators to carry out the role of the 'independent body' referred to in Article 86 (2) of the FSR. - 7.
+We have appointed one individual as an independent adjudicator to carry out the role of the 'independent body' referred to in Article 86(2) of the FSR. - 7.
 Before you can ask us to refer a complaint to the independent adjudicator, you must have tried to deal with it through the internal complaints procedures of the authorised firm concerned.
 You cannot apply to the CDRS until the firm has given its final response to your complaint (unless the complaint is about a delay in issuing a response). - 8.
-There is more information about the CDRS and the independent adjudicators on our website at www.qfcra.com/customer-dispute-resolution-scheme/.
+There is more information about the CDRS and the independent adjudicator on our website at www.gfcra.com/customer-dispute-resolution-scheme/.